tiburona/likhtik_scripts/spike_data_processing/README.md

 The Context class is defined in [context.py](context.py).
 It keeps track of state variables like `data_opts`, `neuron_type` and `period_type` and notifies subscribers when they change.
-Each of the three types of data, spike, lfp, and behavior, has a top level experiment class, whose responsibility it is to receive notifications of relevant context changes and update their descendants when necessary.
+Each of the three types of data, spike, lfp, and behavior, has a top level experiment class, which subscribes to notifications of context changes and updates its descendants when necessary.
 For example, when the current `neuron_type` changes to 'IN', the spike experiment will be notified and call a function on all the animals in the experiment to change the constituents of their `children` property to be just IN's.
-This tends to me more important for making graphs and figures, which aggregate data by category, as opposed to csv files. `data_opts` also contains state variables that require updating; units update their constituent events depending on which events are indicated for inclusion in `data_opts`.
+This tends to me more important for making graphs and figures, which aggregate data by category, as opposed to csv files. `data_opts` also contains state variables that require updating; units update their constituent periods depending on which events are indicated for inclusion by `data_opts`.

 Another module which builds on the content of `data_opts` is [data.py](data.py).
 Most classes in the app inherit from `Base`, and nearly every class that is a data representation (e.g. `Period`, `LFPAnimal`) inherits from Data. (`TimeBin`